ayegwalo/python_script_for_world_weather/README.md

 # Weather App
 A simple Python script that retrieves and displays weather information for a specified city using the OpenWeatherMap API.
 This project demonstrates how to use environment variables with a `.env` file for secure API key management.

 ## Features
 - Fetch current weather data based on city name.
 - Display temperature, weather description, humidity, and wind speed.
-- Securely manage API keys using a `.env` file.
+- Manage API keys using a `.env` file.
 - Comments are added for your reference

 ## Prerequisites